nedap/archie/README.md

 What we want this to do in the future:
 - Date Constraint parsing with patterns, not just intervals
-- Tests for the reference model
-- Many more convenience methods in the archetype object model
+- More tests
 - More complete APath-queries
 - ADL serialization (to ADL and perhaps JSON and XML)
-- Many more tests
-- Validating if an RM object conforms to a certain archetype
+- Validating if an RM object conforms to a certain archetype, apart from the rules
 - ...

 ## Contributions